KryptKode/Carz/README.md

 ### App Walkthrough

 The app fetches car manufacturers and as the user scrolls the list, more pages are gotten from the server.
-When the user clicks on a car manufacturer, a screen to choose the
+ When the user clicks on a car manufacturer, a screen to choose the car type opens.
+On the car type screen, the app displays the lists of car types for that manufacturer.

+There is a search field on the screen where the car types are filtered by name, according to what is entered on the search field.
+When the user clicks on a car type, the screen to select the date the car what built opens.

+On the screen to choose a build date, the app fetches the list and displays it and when the user clicks on any of them, a screen that shows the summary of their selections shows.

 <h4 align="center">